FPGAwars/icestudio/source/gui.rst

 * **Install/Upgrade toolchain**: install a python virtualenv in `.icestudio/venv`, apio and icestorm toolchain.
 It requires Python 2.7 installed and Internet connection.
 * **Remove toolchain**: remove the directories `.icestudio` and `.apio`.

+* **Enable drivers**: launch the FTDI drivers configuration.
+Each OS has a different process.
+* **Disable drivers**: revert the FTDI drivers configuration.
+Each OS has a different process.

 .. hint::